What is a life annuity?

 - If either annuitant dies, regardless of which one it is

-Assuris is a not for profit organization that protects Canadian annuity policyholders in the event that their life insurance company should become insolvent.
-Their role is to protect policyholders by minimizing loss of benefits and ensuring a quick transfer of their policies to a solvent company where their benefits will continue to be honoured.
+Assuris is a not-for-profit organization that protects Canadian annuity policyholders if their life insurance company becomes insolvent.
+Their role is to protect policyholders by minimizing loss of benefits and ensuring a quick transfer of their policies to a solvent company where their benefits will continue to be honored.
 Assuris is funded by the life insurance industry and endorsed by the Canadian government.
 If you are a Canadian citizen or resident, and you purchased a product from a member life insurance company in Canada, you are protected by Assuris.
-Your annuity income is protected up to $2000 per month with each insurance company.
-If your income from your annuity exceeds $2000 per month, the protection is limited to 85%.
+Your annuity income is protected up to $5000 per month with each insurance company.
+If your income from your annuity exceeds $5000 per month, the protection is limited to 90%.

 Why Shouldn’t I just cash in my lump sum registered retirement savings [RRSP] when I want?